Where: Tanzania, Dakawa

 In a region shaped by wild beauty and daily hardship, life flows through villages, ancient traditions, and limited resources.
 It is in this corner of Tanzania — among the Maasai, Waluguru, Wasukuma tribes and many others — that a new path is taking shape.
 An initiative born from deep listening to the community and built day by day through concrete, shared actions.

-In the Dakawa mission, founded in 2003 by two Croatian missionaries, Father Drazan Klapez and Father Nikola Saric, a vision for the future has been growing for years.
-Thanks in part to our support, two key projects are coming to life, essential for the development and unity of the community.
+At the Dakawa mission, founded in 2003 by two Croatian missionaries, Father Drazan Klapez and Father Nikola Saric, a long-term vision for the future has been nurtured.
+Thanks in part to our support, on September 4, 2025, the Church of Saint Mother Teresa of Calcutta was consecrated – a new spiritual and social landmark for the entire village.
+The celebration was led by the Bishop of the Diocese of Morogoro, Monsignor Lazarus Vitalis Msimbe SDS.

 risehand-addons

-A multifunctional center with dormitories for girls.
-A place of education, gathering, and welcome for over 1,500 young people.
-The center will offer educational and cultural activities, as well as opportunities for dialogue between different tribes and religions, also welcoming international volunteers.
-Inside, a safe and dignified dormitory will give girls the chance to study and build their future, even in difficult family situations.
+Our commitment continues with the construction of a multifunctional center equipped with dormitories for girls — a place of education, connection, and hospitality for over 1,500 young people.
+The center will offer educational and cultural activities, as well as opportunities for dialogue among different tribes and religions, also welcoming international volunteers.
+Within the center, a safe and dignified dormitory will ensure that girls have the chance to study and build their future — even in difficult family circumstances.

 risehand-addons